First League of Armed Neutrality

 A Dutch cartoon depicting a man in a nightshirt (representing Britain) being attacked by several men (representing the First League of Armed Neutrality and the Franco-Spanish alliance).
 He is held by a Swede and a Dane, a Frenchman places a fools cap on his head, a Dutchman places shackles around his ankles, an American runs away with his clothes, and a Russian is about to hit him with a club; in the background, a merchant fleet sails out to sea.

-The First League of Armed Neutrality was an alliance of European naval powers between 1780 and 1783 which was intended to resist attempts by the Royal Navy to inspect neutral shipping for French contraband during the American Revolutionary War.
+The First League of Armed Neutrality was an alliance of European naval powers between 1780 and 1783 which was intended to resist British attempts to inspect neutral shipping for French contraband during the American Revolutionary War.
 The league was founded by the Russian Empire, Denmark-Norway and Sweden in August 1780.
 In 1781, Prussia, Austria and Portugal joined the league; in 1782 the Ottoman Empire joined, followed in 1783 by the Kingdom of Naples.
 Despite the Royal Navy outnumbering all their fleets combined, the British did not wish to antagonise Russia and avoided interfering with the league's merchant shipping.
 The league was dissolved in 1783 when the end of the Revolutionary War rendered its existence moot.